dariodip/ansible-pi/README.md

 ```

 The latter command will setup your Raspberry with the provided variables and will install Docker on it.

+To avoid variables prompt, you can provide a variables file via `--extra-vars '@path-to-vars.{yml,json}`.

 ## Contribution